raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 Version: stable/pieeprom-2020-03-19.bin

 ### SELF_UPDATE
 Allows the bootloader to update itself instead of requiring recovery.bin.
 This is intended to make it easier to update the bootloader firmware via network boot.
-To enable set SELF_UPDATE=1 and add set bootloader_update=1 in config.txt.
+To enable set SELF_UPDATE=1 and add bootloader_update=1 in config.txt.
 N.B.
 There is no automatic rollback in the event of a power failure during the firmware update.
 In the unlikely event of this happening you will have to use Pi Imager to apply the rescue image.

 If self update is enabled then the bootloader will look for (pieeprom.upd + pieeprom.sig) and/or (vl805.bin + vl805.sig) on the boot partition (or TFTP root).
 If the update files are different to the current image then the update is applied and system is reset.
 Otherwise, if the images are identical then boot continues as normal.